In a nutshell

 Gain the skills to make a positive impact in the lives of clients in aged care, health, and the community services sectors.

-Delivered online by Open Colleges, through their partner North Coast TAFE, this certificate IV qualification will teach you how to plan, implement and monitor individual and group activities for a diverse range of people.
+Delivered online by Open Colleges, through their partner TAFE NSW North Coast, this certificate IV qualification will teach you how to plan, implement and monitor individual and group activities for a diverse range of people.
 You’ll learn to support independence and wellbeing, relationships with carers and families, as well as community participation and social inclusion.

 You’ll learn by working for a fictitious care facility where you’ll be introduced to a range of fictitious colleagues and be faced with a variety of situations you may encounter in a real life workplace.
 These skills will then be able to put this knowledge into practice with an 120-hour work placement.

 Gain practical skills